Invenietis/CK-ActivityMonitor/CK.ActivityMonitor/ActivityMonitorLogData.md

 The `Text` property, if needed, can always be derived from the binary content:
 - for "UTF8", "JSON" by encoding the UTF-8 content back to UTF-16.
 - for binary, a simple `<binary data>` string can be used or a base64/base64Url be generated.

-### More optimizations

-Interpolated string handlers write their content to a (generally) cached and reusable StringBuilder.
-The StringBuilder now exposes its
-`ReadOnlyMemory<char>` chunks of buffers: this can be used to skip the final string generation and directly encode the interpolation result as an "UTF8" string into the RecyclableMemoryStream.

-Providing that the StringBuilder is a reused one and the `Text` property is NOT solicited later on (the client and handlers only need the Utf8 content), this would lead to a real zero allocation logging.

 ### Impacts